subhatanay/api-ratelimiter/README.md

 ## Description
 A Distributed API-RateLimiter Java library that helps to throttle http requests based on defined rules.
 Easily integratable to any Java EE based or Springboot based application.
 Supports both InMemeory and Redis based caching for creating buckets for each type of request.
-Currentry supports Token bucket and Sliding Windowlog based ratelimiting strategy.
+Currently supports Token bucket and Sliding Windowlog based ratelimiting strategy.

 ## Class Diagram
 ![image](https://user-images.githubusercontent.com/22850961/208228133-ab93b178-4803-4f6c-afa8-8218779189e8.png)